OysterKing/Final-Year-Project/README.md

 Added the NetAnim files that I plan to extend.

 Added a test button to understand how the buttons are added to the GUI and how they are given functionality.

+02/11/15:
+Added code to animatormode.cpp to run a c program with embedded python when the test button is clicked.